doctafaustus/js-bits/README.md

 What's causing the video to start so slowly?

-### Future Exercises:
-Something with global variable that's placed on the window with an element `id`.
+## Exercise 5
+Red herring of a `setTimeout` declaring a window level variable that's already created by and element `id`.
+Why does the warning message appear?